dungla2011/ftp-sync-python/README.md

 **A way to safe your data, avoid lost data by Virus, Randsomware**

-I find many soft to sync file to FTP Server, but all are not free and ofcourse no source code.
+I find many softs to sync file to FTP Server, but all are not free and ofcourse no source code.
 So I make one to my need.

 I use this to backup my PC to an FTP server.
 I'am afraid of Virus, Ransomware, it may be attack my PC, so backup to remote server is a good way to safe data!
 I saw some people who are victim of virus, ransomware... hacker required pay money to decrypt data... it's really a nighmare.